 Life-style changes

-One of the simplest treatments for Gastroesophageal / Acid Reflux Disease is referred to as life-style changes, a combination of several changes in habit, particularly related to eating.
 As discussed above, reflux of acid is more injurious at night than during the day.
 At night, when individuals are lying down, it is easier for reflux to occur.
 The reason that it is easier is because gravity is not opposing the reflux, as it does in the upright position during the day.
 In addition, the lack of an effect of gravity allows the refluxed liquid to travel further up the esophagus and remain in the esophagus longer.
 These problems can be overcome partially by elevating the upper body in bed.
 The elevation is accomplished either by putting blocks under the bed's feet at the head of the bed or, more conveniently, by sleeping with the upper body on a wedge.

-These maneuvers raise the esophagus above the stomach and partially restore the effects of gravity.
-It is important that the upper body and not just the head be elevated.
-Elevating only the head does not raise the esophagus and fails to restore the effects of gravity.
 Elevation of the upper body at night generally is recommended for all patients with Gastroesophageal / Acid Reflux Disease.
 Nevertheless, most patients with GERD have reflux only during the day and elevation at night is of little benefit for them.
 It is not possible to know for certain which patients will benefit from elevation at night unless acid testing clearly demonstrates night reflux.
 However, patients who have heartburn, regurgitation, or other symptoms of GERD at night are probably experiencing reflux at night and definitely should use upper body elevation.
 Reflux also occurs less frequently when patients lie on their left rather than their right sides.

 Gastroesophageal / Acid Reflux Disease Diet